m1a9l9t7e/MinFlowCity/README.md

 This will generate the scene and save it as a .png file in the current directory.
 You can use the `-ql` or `-qk` flags to set the output quality to low or high respectively.

+### Adaptation

+You can change the city or area for by adjusting the coordinates and distance parameters in the `generate_city_graph` function.
+Similarly, you can also change the distribution of node types by altering the number of suppliers and consumers.